-Table saws are safe to use since they use a riveting knife, reducing the chances of having kickbacks.
+Table saws are safe since they use a riveting knife, reducing the chances of kickbacks.
 The name implies a saw has a table you use to carry out your task as it holds your material.

 There are two types of cuts that you make with the saw.
 The rip cut is the cut you make on a wood, following the grain.
-Cutting against the grain, slicing the wood in half is cross-cutting.
+Cutting against the grain and slicing the wood in half is cross-cutting.
 The cross-cut has to work on a thin piece of wood.
 What is unique about a table saw is the ability to withstand longer and wide materials.

 The Rockwell Tabletop Saw has onboard accessory storage, which brings convenience to the user when you need to replace your blade.
 There are also industrial table saws with large surfaces and workbench table saws ideal for DIY enthusiasts.

 The solid base makes the tool sturdy as it stays in place.
 You connect your tool to a dust management system that keeps you healthy from diseases caused by inhaling dust saw.
 The blade on a table saw is fixed.

 The height is adjustable, and the blade is stationary.
 For accuracy, the blade guard and rails guide the material.
-There are four types of table saws: the bench, contractor, cabinet, and hybrid table saw.
+There are four table saws: bench, contractor, cabinet, and hybrid table saw.

-The contractor and the cabinet table saws are portable and meant for household activities.
+The contractor and the cabinet table saws are portable for household activities.
 The cabinet table saw combines the two, and the hybrid table saw is a heavy-duty table saw.